 Today, we're going to discuss the difference between growing marijuana with soil or growing marijuana with hydroponics.

 Soil is the mineral and organic material found on the surface of the Earth which is a natural growing medium for plants.

-Marijuana prefers high-quality soil that drains well, which is why many growers supplement soil with perlite for added drainage.
-Soil growers also almost always add nutrients or nutrient rich materials such as manure, earthworm castings, or seabird/bat guano to make sure the marijuana plants gets everything they need.
+Marijuana prefers rich, slightly acidic, high-quality soil that drains well.
+Many growers supplement their soil with perlite for added drainage.
+Soil growers also almost always add either liquid nutrients or nutrient-rich materials such as manure, earthworm castings, or seabird/bat guano to make sure the marijuana plants get everything they need.

 Organic potting soils often work well for growing marijuana when mixed with perlite.
 Fox Farm Ocean Forest is a popular soil choice among marijuana growers.
 Regardless of the soil you start with, most growers will need to supplement with nutrients for the best results.

 Popular Cannabis Soil Choice: Ocean Forest Mixed with About 20% Perlite

 Plants naturally absorb nutrients from soil, though especially in the flowering stage, it's up to you to provide just the right amount (not too much) of the right kind of nutrients to maximize your yields and prevent nutrient deficiencies.

 If you start with rich soil like Fox Farms Ocean Forest, you won't need to add any extra nutrients for at least the first few weeks of growth, but by the time your plant gets to the flowering/budding phase, it's very important you add additional nutrients to support bud growth (since your plant will have already used a lot of the nutrients in the soil!)